amedranogil/coinshaker/README.md

 Shaker tray type coin sorter,
 Customizable size AND CURRENCY!!!!

 If your currency is not available create your own:

-- copy the nearest available currency file (by number of coins)
-- edit and add coin parameters
+  1. Using CUSTOM as currency and specifying Custom Coins (an array of vectors where each vector contains the name of the coin and its diameter; the array must be sorted in increasing diameter)
-- edit main scad file to include new currency
+  2. Edit the file to include your currency
+    - add (use ISO 4217 Code) currency denomination
+    - add if section with coin description
     - consider contributing new currency to project https://github.com/amedranogil/coinshaker

+Not only applicable to coins, it can sort other things like marbles, blot-nuts, seeds, etc...

 Available through Thingiverse:
 http://www.thingiverse.com/thing:471430